jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 4: Area of a Triangle

 Problem Statement: Write a Java program to calculate the area of a triangle using the formula: (1/2) * base * height.

+📌Day 5: Convert a Float to an Integer

+Problem Statement: Write a Java program to convert a given float number to an integer.
+Your task is to take a float input and display the converted integer value.

+📌Day 5: Calculate the Area of a Circle

+Problem Statement: Write a Java program to calculate the area of a circle given its radius as input.
+Ensure that the result is of type double.
+Your task is to take the radius as input and display the calculated area of the circle.(use pi=3.14)